Common depression treatments include psychotherapy and antidepressant medication.

 Suicidal thoughts or preoccupation with death

 There isn’t a laboratory test or scan to diagnose depression.
-Doctors base their diagnosis on a description of your symptoms and look for specific information on your mood, behavior, and daily activities.
-During an initial health care assessment, you might be asked to complete screening questionnaires, such as:
+Healthcare providers base their diagnosis on a description of your symptoms and look for specific information on your mood, behavior, and daily activities.
+During an initial health care assessment, you might be asked to complete screening questionnaires, such as Beck’s Depression Inventory or the Patient Health Questionnaire (PHQ-9).

-Your answers on these screening questionnaires help your doctor understand the severity and type of depression you have.
-A diagnosis requires symptoms to be present most of the day, occur more often than not, and persist for a period over two weeks.
+Your answers to these screening questionnaires help your healthcare provider understand the severity of your depression symptoms.
+A diagnosis requires symptoms to be present most of the day, occur nearly every day, and persist for a period of over two weeks.

-Many people start the diagnostic process with their primary physician.
-Your physician might request laboratory tests to rule out physical causes of your symptoms; for example, thyroid disorders and vitamin deficiencies may cause depressive symptoms.
+Many people start the diagnostic process with their primary care provider.
+Your provider might request laboratory tests to rule out physical causes of your symptoms; for example, thyroid disorders and vitamin deficiencies may cause depressive symptoms.

-During your doctor’s appointment, make sure your physician is aware of all medications you are taking, as some drugs can cause side effects that may mimic symptoms of depression.
+During your appointment, make sure your provider is aware of all medications you are taking, as some drugs can cause side effects that may mimic symptoms of depression.
 If you are diagnosed with depression, you may be prescribed antidepressants or referred to a mental health specialist for further care.

-Once you receive a diagnosis of depression, here are some questions you can ask your doctor:
+Once you receive a diagnosis of depression, here are some questions you can ask your healthcare provider:

 What type of depression do I have?